Radical-Socialist Party Camille Pelletan

 The Radical-Socialist Party Camille Pelletan (Parti radical-socialiste Camille Pelletan, PRS-CP) was a social liberal party in France founded in 1934 at the Clermont-Ferrand Congress of the Radical-Socialist Party as a reaction to the participation of Radicals in the right-wing Gaston Doumergue cabinet.
 The PRS-CP was led by Gabriel Cudenet but never achieved any lasting success.
 In fact, only 3 parliamentarians identified with the PRS-CP in the 16th legislature (1936–1940).
 Most members rejoined the Radical Party post-war.

+The PRS-CP, initially intended to bring together the left wing of the radical family, did not achieve the hoped-for success, and its leaders rejoined the "old" Radical Party after the Liberation.
+Gabriel Cudenet moved to the right and became president of the Rally of the Republican Left until his death in 1948.